Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 ----------
 *Back to* `Contents`_

-The :mod:`~qiskit.opflow.evolutions` sub-module was created to provide building blocks for Hamiltonian simulation algorithms, including various methods for trotterization.
-The original opflow workflow for hamiltonian simulation did not allow for delayed synthesis of the gates or efficient transpilation of the circuits, so this functionality was migrated to the :mod:`~qiskit.synthesis.evolution` module.
+The :mod:`qiskit.opflow.evolutions` sub-module was created to provide building blocks for Hamiltonian simulation algorithms, including various methods for trotterization.
+The original opflow workflow for hamiltonian simulation did not allow for delayed synthesis of the gates or efficient transpilation of the circuits, so this functionality was migrated to the :mod:`qiskit.synthesis.evolution` module.

 .. note::

-    The :class:`~qiskit.opflow.evolutions.PauliTrotterEvolution` class computes evolutions for exponentiated sums of Paulis by changing them each to the
+    The :class:`qiskit.opflow.evolutions.PauliTrotterEvolution` class computes evolutions for exponentiated sums of Paulis by changing them each to the
     Z basis, rotating with an RZ, changing back, and trotterizing following the desired scheme.
-Within its ``.convert`` method, the class follows a recursive strategy that involves creating :class:`~qiskit.opflow.evolutions.EvolvedOp` placeholders for the operators, constructing :class:`~PauliEvolutionGate`\s out of the operator primitives and supplying one of the desired synthesis methods to perform the trotterization (either via a ``string``\, which is then inputted into a :class:`~qiskit.opflow.evolutions.TrotterizationFactory`, or by supplying a method instance of :class:`~qiskit.opflow.evolutions.Trotter`, :class:`~qiskit.opflow.evolutions.Suzuki` or :class:`~qiskit.opflow.evolutions.QDrift`).
+Within its ``.convert`` method, the class follows a recursive strategy that involves creating :class:`qiskit.opflow.evolutions.EvolvedOp` placeholders for the operators, constructing :class:`.PauliEvolutionGate`\s out of the operator primitives and supplying one of the desired synthesis methods to perform the trotterization (either via a ``string``\, which is then inputted into a :class:`qiskit.opflow.evolutions.TrotterizationFactory`, or by supplying a method instance of :class:`qiskit.opflow.evolutions.Trotter`, :class:`qiskit.opflow.evolutions.Suzuki` or :class:`qiskit.opflow.evolutions.QDrift`).

-    The different trotterization methods that extend :class:`~qiskit.opflow.evolutions.TrotterizationBase` were migrated to :mod:`~qiskit.synthesis`, and now extend the :class:`~qiskit.synthesis.evolution.ProductFormula` base class.
-They no longer contain a ``.convert()`` method for standalone use, but now are designed to be plugged into the :class:`~qiskit.synthesis.PauliEvolutionGate` and called via ``.synthesize()``.
+    The different trotterization methods that extend :class:`qiskit.opflow.evolutions.TrotterizationBase` were migrated to :mod:`qiskit.synthesis`, and now extend the :class:`qiskit.synthesis.evolution.ProductFormula` base class.
+They no longer contain a ``.convert()`` method for standalone use, but now are designed to be plugged into the :class:`qiskit.synthesis.PauliEvolutionGate` and called via ``.synthesize()``.
-    In this context, the job of the :class:`~qiskit.opflow.evolutions.PauliTrotterEvolution` class can now be handled directly by the algorithms
+    In this context, the job of the :class:`qiskit.opflow.evolutions.PauliTrotterEvolution` class can now be handled directly by the algorithms
-    (for example, :class:`~qiskit.algorithms.time_evolvers.TrotterQRTE`\).
+    (for example, :class:`qiskit.algorithms.time_evolvers.TrotterQRTE`\).

-    In a similar manner, the :class:`~qiskit.opflow.evolutions.MatrixEvolution` class performs evolution by classical matrix exponentiation, constructing a circuit with :class:`.UnitaryGate`\s or :class:`.HamiltonianGate`\s containing the exponentiation of the operator.
+    In a similar manner, the :class:`qiskit.opflow.evolutions.MatrixEvolution` class performs evolution by classical matrix exponentiation, constructing a circuit with :class:`.UnitaryGate`\s or :class:`.HamiltonianGate`\s containing the exponentiation of the operator.
     This class is no longer necessary, as the :class:`.HamiltonianGate`\s can be directly handled by the algorithms.